 In the tenth grade I was asked by a guidance counselor, "what do you want to be when you grow up?"
 The thought that I put into my answer was equivalent to a four-year old saying he wants to be a fireman.
 The year was 1972, and I said I want to work with computers.
-To quickly dispel any thought that I took this statement and dedicated my life to it - I just learned how to copy and paste on computers about four years ago...although in reality I have been working with computers for twenty two years...the same way a clerk at Target works with computers.
+To quickly dispel any thought that I took this statement, dedicated my life to it and followed in Bill's footsteps - I just learned how to copy and paste on computers about four years ago...although in reality I've been working with computers for twenty two years...the same way a clerk at Target works with computers.

 Here is an example introduction from Pamela: